ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #quick-setup-guide}
 {: toc-content-type="tutorial"}
 {: toc-services="eventstreams"}
-{: toc-completion-time="45m"}
+{: toc-completion-time="60m"}

 This tutorial guides you through starting to use {{site.data.keyword.messagehub}} by provisioning an instance, creating a topic and a credential then producing and consuming data.
-Additionally, you'll learn how to connect Cloud Monitoring and Activity Tracker and optionally how to use Kafka Connect or kSQLdb.
-Finally, you'll also find out how you can get help with {{site.data.keyword.messagehub}}.
+Additionally, you'll learn how to connect {{site.data.keyword.monitoringshort}} and {{site.data.keyword.at_full}} and optionally how to use Kafka Connect or kSQLdb.
+Finally, you'll also find out how to get help with {{site.data.keyword.messagehub}}.
 {: shortdesc}

 * [Prerequisites](#prereqs)